HemakanthNatkunaraja/PID_controlerDesign_in_LTSPICE_Project/README.md

 ### Running Simulations in LTspice
 1. Open LTspice on your computer.
 2. Open the desired `.asc` file:
-   - `p_controller.asc` for P controller simulation.
+   - `P_controller.asc` for P controller simulation.
-   - `pi_controller.asc` for PI controller simulation.
+   - `PI_controller.asc` for PI controller simulation.
-   - `pd_controller.asc` for PD controller simulation.
+   - `PD_controller.asc` for PD controller simulation.
-   - `pid_controller.asc` for PID controller simulation.
+   - `PID_controller.asc` for PID controller simulation.
 3. **Run the Simulation**:
    - In LTspice, click the **Run** button (or press F9) to start the simulation.
    - Observe and analyze the output waveforms, focusing on rise time, overshoot, and settling time for each controller.